Governor lowers 2021-2025 tax rates

 - The requirement set over 3,300 issues on claims requiring over 5,000 hours of work in 2020 holding up payment and slowing adjudication on unemployment claims.

-- The bill amends state law to waive the waiting week and to not charge those benefits to employers when they are fully financed by the federal government.
+- The bill amended state law to waive the waiting week and to not charge those benefits to employers when they are fully financed by the federal government.
 This change will allow claimants to receive unemployment benefits sooner and provide employers one less week of benefit charges during economic crises.